 We have historically experienced seasonal variations in our license and subscription revenue as a result of increased customer orders in our second and fourth fiscal quarters.
 We generally see a modest increase in orders in our second fiscal quarter, which is the quarter ending January 31, due to customer buying patterns.
 We also see significantly increased orders in our fourth fiscal quarter, which is the quarter ending July 31, due to customer buying patterns.
 We also see significantly increased orders in our fourth fiscal quarter, which is the quarter ending July 31, due to customer buying patterns.
 We also see significantly increased orders in our fourth fiscal quarter, which is the quarter ending July 31, due to customer buying patterns.
-Additionally, the adoption of ASC 606 could heighten or change the seasonal impact on our new term licenses that are multi-year in nature with more revenue growth due to the remediation of contracts in anticipation of the transition to ASC 606 and a 10-year term license deal under which revenue was recognized upfront under ASC 606, which will mask our usual positive seasonal impact in our second quarter of fiscal year 2019.
+We also see significantly increased orders in our fourth fiscal quarter, which is the quarter ending July 31, due to customer buying patterns.
+We generally see a modest increase in our seem to contract, also referred to as ASC 606, could heighten or change the seasonal impact on or new term licenses that are multi-year in nature with more revenue recognized upfront upon delivery of our software.
+For example, in the first quarter of fiscal year 2019, we experienced license revenue growth due to the remediation of customer contracts, which were done in anticipation of the transition to ASC 606, and a 10-year term license deal under which revenue was recognized upfront under ASC 606, which overshadowed the usual positive seasonal impact in our second quarter of fiscal year 2019.
 On an annual basis, our maintenance revenue which is recognized ratably, may also be impacted in the event that seasonal patterns change significantly.
-Additionally, as subscriptions increase as a percentage of total sales, the revenue we can recognize in the initial fiscal year of the order will be reduced, deferred revenue will increase, and our reported revenue growth will be adversely affected due to the ratable nature of these arrangements.
-The seasonal nature of our sales and the concentration of such sales in our fiscal fourth quarter increases this impact.
+Additionally, as subscriptions increase as a percentage of total sales, the revenue were can recognize in the initial fiscal year of an order will be reduced, deferred revenue will increase, and our reported revenue growth will be adversely affected due to the ratable nature of these arrangements.
+The seasonal nature of our sales and the concentration